Learn More

 Why choose ACU’s Online MFT program?

 You will receive practical training in couple, family and child therapy, mental illness, substance abuse and addiction, and assessment and diagnosis.
-Your online marriage and family therapy graduate program will give you real-world experience through a 500-hour internship.
+Your online marriage and family therapy graduate program will give you real-world experience through an internship.
 Are you ready to make a difference in the lives of families in your community?

 Our MFT degree curriculum is designed to achieve specific program goals with corresponding student learning outcomes.